lisa-lumos/Tableau/README.md

 use the ZN function to replace null values with zeros.

+### Filtering across data sources
+When working with multiple data sources in a workbook, you can filter on a common field to compare the data between them.
+To enable filtering across multiple data sources, you need to establish a relationship between them.

 ## 🏷 Create dashboards
 A dashboard is a collection of several views to explore relationships in data.
 When you modify a sheet, any dashboards containing it change, and vice versa.
 This is because data in sheets and dashboards is connected.